 RV Camping at Kansas Speedway

 Blue Ox RV Camping hosts several different sites where RVers can park, camp and get up close to the action.
 The following is a summary of RV camping information at Kansas Speedway.
-All sites are dry camping sites, however, Kansas does offer fresh water and waste water disposal services for a fee.
+All sites are dry camping sites, Kansas does offer freshwater and wastewater disposal services for a fee.
+Make sure to book in advanced - these spots sell out quickly once races are announced by NASCAR for the season.

 Phoenix RV Campground